• Skip to main content

 Grandma Bell lived to be 94 years old and left a legacy rich in faith, love, and Irish heritage.

-Macaire Monahan great-granddaughter of Kathleen Bell Downs, with her teacher Ann Lavin Cassidy and proud grandmother Maureen Foster, looking on as she just recently came in 3rd in the Midwest.
+Macaire Monahan, great-granddaughter of Kathleen Bell Downs, pictured with her teacher, Ann Lavin Cassidy, and her proud grandmother Maureen Foster, after coming in 3rd place in the Midwest National Championships.

-Our mother was quite a woman, she lived to be 94, and left us with a strong love of faith and family.
+Our mother was quite a woman, she, like her mother, also lived to be 94, and left us with a strong love of faith and family.
 She loved Irish music and dance.
 Many of her grandchildren danced here in Chicago and were very successful.
 She loved to see them and would often say, “Give me a wee step.”

-Today, three of her great-grandchildren are dancing and carrying on the Irish heritage she loved so much.
+Today, three of Kathleen’s great-grandchildren are dancing and carrying on the Irish heritage she loved so much.

 We miss her daily, but we know she guides us from above.
 Our family has been blessed to return to her birthplace in Crossgar, Co.
 Down.
-The most recent was her son Michael and his family this year.
+The most recent to visit was her son Michael and his family this past year.
 There was a big Bell reunion!

 We are planning a big celebration in the summer of 2025 to commemorate the Bell family’s immigration from Crossgar, Northern Ireland, 100 years ago.